-Avoid sneezing and violent blowing of the nose for these actions may cause bleeding.
+Avoid sneezing, coughing, violent blowing of the nose and forcible clearing of the throat for these actions may cause bleeding.
 If sneezing is imperative, it should be done with the mouth open.

-7. You will need to make an appointment for three weeks after the scheduled surgery.
-Please call the office after surgery to set up this visit.
+7. A post operative visit will be arranged one month following surgery.
+Please call the office after surgery to set up an appointment.